passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 {% include articles/figure.html url="/assets/img/help/2023/02/smtp-gmail-mfa-enabled.png" legend="Google - MFA Enabled" width="586px" %}

-You will have the choice for the selection of the application, our recommandation is to use *Other (Custom name)*, as it will be easier for your organisation.
+You will have the choice for the selection of the application, our recommendation is to use *Other (Custom name)*, as it will be easier for your organisation.
 In our case, we will name it "Passbolt".

 ***An application password should have been generated, it contains 16 digits and should not be shared.***